Plain English Summary

 Background and study aims.

 Most patients undergoing major abdominal surgery are adults or elderly patients with at least one other medical condition.
-Propofol is the most common drug used for to put people to sleep for surgery (induction of general anaesthesia) which is necessary for such procedures.
+Propofol is the most common drug used to put people to sleep for surgery (induction of general anaesthesia) which is necessary for such procedures.
 Although effective, propofol can lead to undesirable side effects such as drops in blood pressure and cardiac output (the amount of blood the heart pumps in 1 minute).
-Vasopressors are group of drugs that are often given to patients to raise blood pressure.
+Vasopressors are a group of drugs that are often given to patients to raise blood pressure.
 When vasopressors are given, fluids (such as ringer solution) are often given at the same time to increase the amount of circulating blood in the body.
 In a previous study, it was shown that this is an effective way of preventing drops in blood pressure during surgery, but it does not have an effect on cardiac output.
 The aim of this study is to investigate the effects on the heart and circulation of giving a large dose of ringer solution while giving vasopressors to surgical patients compared to a more controlled regimen.

 Who can participate?

 Adult/elderly patients undergoing major high-risk abdominal surgery.

 Patients are randomly allocated into two groups.
 Both groups are given the vasopressor phenylephrin continually while being put under general anaesthesia with propofol.
 Those in the first group are given a restricted quantity of liquid through a drip (Ringer solution) while they are undergoing induction of anaesthesia.
 Those in the second group are given a relatively large dose (bolus) of liquid during and shortly after the induction period.
 The heart function of both groups is measured and compared during and after the induction before surgery begins.

 What are the possible benefits and risks of participating?

 Patients in both groups benefit from being closely monitored with an advanced circulation monitoring system.
 There are no notable risks involved with participating.